zuba0/Book-recommendation-system/README.md

 ## Results

+The best RMSE and MAE were achieved by SVD.
+All models are better than Random approach.

 | Model | RMSE | MAE |
 | --- | --- | --- |
 | Random   |	1.321724 |	1.051821 |